 In 2013 Shelly Miller started the Sabbath Society, “a group of hundreds declaring “I’m all in” when it comes to making rest realistic in our busy world.”
-From that community, the book Rhythms of Rest was birthed.
+The book Rhythms of Rest was birthed from that community.

-I discovered them back in March, right around the time I decided to regularly observe Sabbath.
+I discovered them back in March, right around the time I decided to observe Sabbath regularly.
 I got off to a rocky start, but through trial and error I figured out what it looks like for me to rest, recharge, and draw closer to God in stillness.
 The #SabbathSociety emails and online community greatly encouraged me in my journey.

 Having experienced the benefits of taking a regular Sabbath, I was thrilled to be a part of the Rhythms of Rest launch team!
-As a member of the team, I was given the opportunity to read the book before it was released, participate in chapter discussions, and connect with others who are excited about Sabbath and its benefits.
+As a member of the team, I read the book before it was released, participated in chapter discussions, and connected with others who are excited about Sabbath and its benefits.

 In Rhythms of Rest, Shelly Miller talks about the life-giving essence of Sabbath without being legalistic.
 Not only does she tell us what the Bible says about it but shares real life experiences of the #SabbathSociety community along with practical suggestions for removing the obstacles that prevent us from keeping this day set apart.